BestTimesToVisit.com Logo

 transport

 Rent a car for at least a few days to truly explore Crete's hidden gems.
-While buses connect major towns, a car gives you the freedom to discover secluded beaches like Elafonissi or Balos Lagoon at your own pace, and navigate the winding mountain roads to charming villages like Loutro.
+While buses connect major towns, they won't get you to secluded beaches like Elafonissi or the Samaria Gorge trailhead.
+Book in advance, especially during peak season, and be prepared for narrow, winding roads in the mountains – a small, sturdy car is best.

 food

 Embrace the 'meze' culture!
-Instead of ordering a single large main course, order several small plates (mezedes) to share with your table.
-This is a fantastic way to sample a wider variety of delicious Cretan specialties, from dakos (rusks with tomato and feta) to kalitsounia (cheese pies).
+Instead of ordering a large main course, order several small plates (mezedes) to share with your table.
+This is a fantastic way to sample a variety of local specialties like 'dakos' (rusks with tomato and cheese), 'kalitsounia' (cheese pies), and fresh seafood, and it's often more affordable.

 money

 While credit cards are widely accepted in tourist areas, always carry some cash for smaller tavernas, local markets, and remote villages.
-ATMs are common in towns, but it's wise to withdraw a bit more than you think you'll need when you see one, especially if you plan to venture off the beaten path.
+ATMs are plentiful in larger towns, but it's wise to withdraw a bit more than you think you'll need when you see one, just in case.

 packing